 6. You struggle with saying “no”

 This one is tough for many workers, because it goes against the ‘hustle mentality’ most of us were conditioned to, and we just hate to let our coworkers down.
-The thing is – you simply cannot have time for everything, and trying to do it all just leads to compromised work quality and even more time anxiety.
+The thing is – you simply cannot have time for everything.
+Trying to do it all just leaves you overworked, compromises your performance, and causes even more time anxiety.

 The solution: When you’re constantly putting your priorities on the backburner to help other people with what they need – you’re allowing yourself to get overrun and set back from reaching your goals.
 Getting clear on your own priorities and blocking your daily plans in your calendar helps you manage your time, and better communicate your availability with others.
 This is a helpful foundation to start declining requests for your time when unimportant meetings or projects come up that you just don’t have the bandwidth for.
 It can be uncomfortable at first - but practice makes perfect!